U.S. cargo ship blasts off for space station with supplies, experiments

-CAPE CANAVERAL, Fla.
-(Reuters) - A United Launch Alliance Atlas 5 rocket lifted off from Florida on Tuesday, propelling a cargo capsule filled with supplies and science experiments toward the International Space Station.
+CAPE CANAVERAL, Fla., April 18 (Reuters) - A United Launch Alliance Atlas 5 rocket lifted off from Florida on Tuesday, propelling a cargo capsule filled with supplies and science experiments toward the International Space Station.

 The Cygnus is scheduled to reach the station, a project of 15 nations, on Saturday.
 Its cargo includes a greenhouse that the U.S. National Aeronautics and Space Administration is testing to grow food for astronauts on long missions.